How to Write Powerful, Targeted Volunteer Recruitment Ads

 These two points are still mentally at the top of every blog I write, every social post I make and every ad I design.
 They force me to pause and take stock of what I’m doing and help guide me away from common pitfalls in marketing.

 No shouting into the vast undefined space of the internet.
 No more calls of desperation that undermine your credibility.
-Just volunteer recruitment appeals that inspire action from the right people.
+Just volunteer recruitment ads that inspire action from the right people.

-Ideally, all your outreach will have a starting point in your strategic plan and an endpoint with the ad you are writing.
+Ideally, all your outreach will have a starting point in your strategic plan and an endpoint with the volunteer recruitment ads you write.

-Strategic Plan –> Strategic Volunteer Plan –> Volunteer Marketing Plan –> Your Ad
+Strategic Plan –> Strategic Volunteer Plan –> Volunteer Marketing Plan –> Your Volunteer Recruitment Ads

-Strategic Plan Goal – Increase base of corporate support (foundation, marketing, volunteers).
+Strategic Plan Goal – Increase corporate support (foundation, marketing, volunteers).

-Strategic Volunteer Plan Goal – Engage % more corporate volunteers with companies that offer employer-sponsored volunteerism.
+Strategic Volunteer Plan Goal – Engage [certain percentage] more corporate volunteers with companies that offer employer-sponsored volunteerism.

 Volunteer Marketing Plan – Run mid-summer corporate volunteer campaign targeting employers with sponsored volunteerism.

-Your Ad – One day away from your desk can preserve a decade of our local history.
+Your Volunteer Recruitment Ad – One day away from your desk can preserve a decade of our local history.

 If you’re fortunate enough to have this level of thinking already applied to your work, the purpose of your ad will be derived straight from it.
 If you do not have all or any of these plans, you may need to back up and think about the goals you’re trying to achieve first.

-With or without previous planning, you must always start with your mission.
-The purpose of everything you put out should have some connection to the mission.
+Figuring out your purpose for volunteer recruitment ads is much easier than you think.
+Simply start with your nonprofit’s mission.
+The purpose of everything you put out should have some connection to that mission.
 Ultimately, that is the purpose of what you’re trying to accomplish.

 Next, go to the goals of your program or campaign.
-Do you need to let people know that you take volunteers?
+Do you need to let people know you’re taking new volunteers?
 Does your outreach need to shed light on the outcomes of your organization’s work?
 Maybe it needs to inspire potential volunteers.

 Candidly, your goal may very well be to get 35 volunteers by next week.
-The reason you need to think beyond that internal/organizational goal is that your potential volunteers are unlikely to be motivated by that goal.
+The reason you need to think beyond that internal/organizational goal is that your potential volunteers certainly won’t be motivated by that goal.

 What is it they will be doing?
 What impact will it make?
 What stories will you/they be able to tell?
 THOSE are the answers to your question on purpose.